What is TMJ?

 TMJ (temporomandibular joint) disorders are a family of problems related to your complex jaw joint.
 If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Dr. Forfar can help you have a healthier and more comfortable jaw.
+Our oral surgery specialistscan help you have a healthier and more comfortable jaw.

 Considering TMJ treatment in Schaumburg or Wheaton, IL?